Believe in yourself, Learn together, Persevere and Succeed

 At Barley lane, teachers are provided with CPD sessions, to plan their curriculum.
 As part of this planning process, teachers need to plan the following:

-• The curriculum sequences outlines knowledge (including vocabulary) all children must master and link to other subjects;
+• The curriculum sequences that outline knowledge (including vocabulary) all children must master and link to other subjects;

 • A cycle of lessons for each topic area, which carefully plans for progression and depth;